rhiannonmcn/the-book-nook/README.md

 The page could also provide more user details that could also be added to the user profile in general.
 Such as a profile picture or avatar that could be utilised in their reviews, and the total number of books they have reviewed or bookmarked could be visible on their profile.

+## Better Pagination

+Pagination is implemented on some pages but it could definitely be expanded to more pages such as the My Books page or the Genre pages for better User Experience.

 [Back to top](<#contents>)